Do you know those unwanted gunnies in the junkyard can benefit your plants? Check out these Burlap Uses in the Garden to learn more!

 Burlap can be used to protect the plants in winter.
-It prevents the cold winds from drying and killing small shrubs.
+It prevents the cold winds from affecting your plants.
 Screens and barriers can be made from burlap.
 However, it is also important to keep in mind that snow should be allowed to accumulate around hardy plants as it acts as an insulator around these plants and prevents them from freezing.
-Visit Gardening Know How to learn more about this idea!

 Rabbits and deer are some of the common creatures that nibble away the bushes and fruits in winter.
 By building barricades with burlap, you can save your plants.
-The structure requires a 4-sided frame.
-The frame should be large enough in a way that the burlap does not touch the plants.
-Also, it should be tall enough so that the rabbits and the deer cannot cross it.
 Here’s an informative article to read!

 3. Providing Shade from the Sun

 You need to protect your plants from the sun, especially the transplants in summer.
-Moreover, if you live in a climate where the sun is intense, burlap shading is a good idea.
-You can fix a frame over the plants with the burlap over it.
+Moreover, burlap shading is a good idea if you live in a climate where the sun is intense.
 This will ensure that your plants grow healthy even during the periods of harsh afternoon sunlight.

 Controlling weeds in the garden is one of the essential maintenance chores.
 Weeds are of course more robust compared to your garden plants.
-They put up intense competition for acquiring light, space, and nutrients.
-To prevent them, use burlap to cover up void spaces in the garden.
-You can also lay down newspaper beneath the burlap to prevent the growth of weeds.
+They put up ian ntense competition for acquiring light, space, and nutrients.
 Click here to see the step by step DIY!

 5. Burlap Sack Dog Bed